iAmNathanJ/file-pluck/README.md

 ---

 If you want to break down snippets into key/value pairs, you can do so.
 This requires delimiters on key/values.
 By default, they are `{` and `}`.
-Assume the following file, *main.css*.
+Take the following file, *main.css*...
 ```css

 /***